LiveHelperChat/lhcinsult/README.md

 ## How to monitor service status and restart on failure

 Over time I have noticed that time from time docker image just hangs up.
 And image is not restarted by docker service.
-Here is a small shell script which monitors status and restarts if required
+Here is a small shell script which monitors status and restarts if required.
+This script should be run every 5 minutes or so.

 ```shell
 #!/bin/bash